 Tools

 Different communication tools may be used, including VHF radio.
 VHF voice communications are generally performed on the channel specified by the VTS centre.
-Other tools include AIS binary messages, DSC, email and radiotelephony on MF/HF.
+Other tools include AIS safety related messages, DSC, email and radiotelephony on MF/HF.

 Voice communication

-It is important that all communications can be readily understand.
+It is important that all communications can be readily understood.
 Therefore, voice communication should be in English, using standard phraseology.
 However, in some situations voice communication may be carried out in the national language of the bridge team and the VTS operator.
 VTS should play an active role in ensuring that the content of all communication is understood by all participants.

 Requirements of communications

-To ensure consistent and effective voice communications, it is important that:
+To ensure consistent and effective communication, it is important that:

 VTS VHF working channel is monitored when in the VTS area; and